OpenDreamProject/OpenDream/README.md

 The compiler and server should work fine for Linux-based machines, but we currently rely on WPF and WebView2 for the client, so it's Windows-only.

+For more information or if you'd like to contribute, join our [Discord server](https://discord.gg/qreryhZxxs).

 ## Building

+OpenDream requires .NET 5.
 To build, one can use a C# compiler (such as MSBuild) to compile the various projects described in the solution.

 There's 3 main parts: Compiler, Server, and Client